conan-io/docs/reference/conanfile/methods.rst

         generators = "CMakeDeps", "CMakeToolchain"

-But the ``generate()`` method can explicitly instantiate those generators, and customize them, or provide a completely user custom generation.
+But the ``generate()`` method can explicitly instantiate those generators, customize them, or provide a complete custom generation.
 For user custom integrations, putting code in a common ``python_require`` would be a good way to avoid repetition in multiple recipes.